alsolera/VideoF2B/docs/source/field-setup.rst

 To produce :doc:`Basic videos <producing-uncalibrated>` of flights, there is nothing special you need to set up at the field.

 To produce :doc:`AR videos <producing-calibrated>`, more effort may be required.
-If your flying site already has FAI F2B markers installed around the flight circle, then the surveying work is already done.
+If your flying site already has FAI F2B markers installed around the :term:`flight circle`, then the surveying work is already done.
 Just measure the distance from circle center to the markers.
-The height of the markers above the circle center should be 1.5 meters in that case.
+The elevation of the markers above the circle center should be 1.5 meters in that case.

 If your field does not have F2B markers, you can install them yourself with some specialized equipment.
 You will need at least a self-leveling rotary laser system and a laser distance measuring tool.